A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Daniel Adams

-The letter of recommendation should be well formatted to ensure that the contents are readable.
+The letter should be well formatted to ensure that the contents are readable.
 Formatting also ensures that the letter has an appropriate layout.
-The following are essential formatting rules that should be adhered to when writing a letter of recommendation:
+The following are essential formatting rules that should be adhered to:

 Don’t exceed one page in length

-Recruiters must go through several letters and application documents; therefore, they appreciate concise and to-the-point letters of recommendation.
+Recruiters must go through several letters and application documents; therefore, they appreciate concise and to-the-point letters.
 In addition, writing a one-page letter ensures that only specific relevant information is provided by limiting how much a writer can include.

 Use a 12-point font